aaronbau1/Job-Posting-API/README.md

 ## Description

-This repository contains the code fora ** Job Posting API**, an API designed to manage job postings and applicants.
+This repository contains the code for a **Job Posting API**, designed to manage job postings and applicants.

 - **job_manager**: Model for managing the state of job postings and applicants.
 - **models**: Pydantic models for data validation.
-- **main**: Contains the API endpoints.
+- **main**: API endpoints.

 ## 🛠 Prerequisites